MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 The general flow of interacting with an Azure service is:

-* Create the client using the `service.NewXClient()` method, where `X` is the resource type of the `service` that you want to interact with.
+* Create the client using the `service.New*Client()` method, where `*` is the resource type of the `service` that you want to interact with.
 This function always takes a subscription ID.
 * Set the authorization method for the client, allowing it to interact with the remote API.
 * Make the method call on the client corresponding to the remote API.
 Service client methods usually take the name of the resource and a metadata object.

-The [`to.StringPtr()`](https://godoc.org/github.com/Azure/go-autorest/autorest/to#StringPtr) function is used to perform a type conversion here.
-The parameters structs for methods of the SDK almost exclusively take pointers, so these methods are provided to make the type conversions easy.
-See the documentation for the [autorest/to](https://godoc.org/github.com/Azure/go-autorest/autorest/to) module for the complete list and behavior of convenience converters.
+The [`to.StringPtr`](https://godoc.org/github.com/Azure/go-autorest/autorest/to#StringPtr) function is used to perform a type conversion here.
+The parameters for SDK methods almost exclusively take pointers, so convenience methods are provided to make the type conversions easy.
+See the documentation for the [autorest/to](https://godoc.org/github.com/Azure/go-autorest/autorest/to) module for the complete list of convenience converters and their behavior.

-The `groupsClient.CreateOrUpdate()` operation returns a pointer to a data struct representing the resource group.
+The `groupsClient.CreateOrUpdate` method returns a pointer to a data type representing the resource group.
 A direct return value of this kind indicates a short-running operation that is meant to be synchronous.
-In the next section, you'll see an example of a long-running operation and how to interact with them.
+In the next section, you'll see an example of a long-running operation and how to interact with it.

 ### Performing the deployment

-Once the group to contain its resources is created, it's time to run the deployment.
+Once the resource group is created, it's time to run the deployment.
 This code is broken up into smaller sections to emphasize different parts of its logic.

 ```go
 func createDeployment() (deployment resources.DeploymentExtended, err error) {